po5/groupwatch_sync/README.md

 Setting the group watch position (`groupwatch_start`, `groupwatch_start_here`):
 - Playback is unpaused.

+Setting an absolute group start timestamp (`groupwatch_set_time`):
+- Existing start time is unset.
+- If start timestamp is in the past, set group position.
+Playback is not unpaused.
+- If start timestamp is in the future, defer setting group position to when the group starts.

 Pressing the `groupwatch_sync` key:
 - With no group position set: does nothing